XXalchemist/Javascript-Revision/readme.md

 _Functions are used to use same block of code multiple times without writing whole code again and again._

+_Methods are the functions used inside the class._
 _Syntax :-_

 ```JS